The Future of Work: Robots, AI, and Automation by Darrell M. West

-- Growing technologies will replace millions of jobs once done by humans.
+- Growing technologies will replace millions of jobs, too, once done by humans.

-- The definition of job will expand to add part-time labor, volunteering, parenting, and mentoring.
+- The definition of the job will expand to add part-time labor, volunteering, parenting, and mentoring.

 - A new social arrangement to support vital services will shield employees displaced by the electronic market.